Gillardo/ngx-bootstrap-datetime-popup/README.md

 NOTE: DO NOT USE 5.0.0 THIS IS BROKEN!!
 PLEASE USE 5.0.1+ WITH NGX-BOOTSTRAP 5.0.0+.
 If you require ngx-bootstrap v4+ then continue to use 4.3.0+
+If you want to use angular 9+ please use v6.1.0+

 # ngx-bootstrap-datetime-popup
 Date and time popup picker using ngx-bootstrap library